marmold/packer-plugin-wim/README.md

 ## Installation

-Currently to use the plugin with packer you need to either download latest release binary from: https://github.com/marmold/packer-plugin-wim/releases or build it from sources.
+Currently to use the plugin with packer you need to either download latest release binary for platform you are interested from: https://github.com/marmold/packer-plugin-wim/releases or build it from sources.

-To enable plugin in packer make sure the plugin is placed under `$env:PACKER_PLUGIN_PATH` if configured or in default directory path for plugins.
-For more information check: https://developer.hashicorp.com/packer/docs/plugins/install-plugins.
+To enable plugin in packer make sure the plugin is extracted under `$env:PACKER_PLUGIN_PATH` if configured or in default directory path for plugins equal to `$HOME/.config/packer/plugins` on UNIX, or `%APPDATA%\packer.d\plugins` for Windows.
+For more information check: https://developer.hashicorp.com/packer/docs/configure.

 ## Build